 - Hosting a luncheon or reception after the service.

 By law, funeral homes are required to be upfront about costs.
 Every component of after-death care has a price tag that the funeral home must convey to the family.
-The family can choose to accept the estimate from one funeral home and allow them to proceed or go elsewhere.
+The family can accept the estimate from one funeral home and allow them to proceed or go elsewhere.

 Choosing the right funeral home can reduce the stress on the family at a difficult time.